idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

 Well, we can't return two things and certainly not to two different people but maybe there's a trick we can pull?

-Suppose we passed a function expecting a single argument, the putative output pipe handle as ``...``?
+Suppose we passed a function expecting a single argument (the putative output pipe handle) as ``...``?
 Under those circumstances, the code could detect that the value passed was a function and call it with the appropriate end of the pipe.